fvmformal/fvm/doc/sphinx/source/firstexample.rst

 With a small number of lines of code we have fully formally verified an 8-bit counter, which testifies to how powerful formal verification is.
-Formal verification can tackle even more big designs, so continue reading to learn more!
+Formal verification can tackle even bigger designs, so continue reading to learn more!